• 1 min read

 From Template to Module: Packaging Golden Paths

-Templates are a starting point.
-Modules are product capabilities: schema + implementation + guardrails + docs + run.
+Copies are a starting point.
+Modules are product capabilities: schema + workflow graph + governance + versioning.
 That’s how you scale adoption without snowflakes.

-Many platform efforts start with templates.
+Many platform efforts start with copy-paste.
 That’s good—but it rarely scales.

 Why?